 Any website consists of 2 parts – a Domain Name System (or DNS) and a web-hosting server (where files reside).
 What this means is, in reality domain name and web server are 2 completely different entities and are integrated together before the website goes live.

-When someone registers a domain name (say example.com) with a domain name registrar (like GoDaddy or Namecheap), he gets to use a control panel provided by the registrar.
+When someone registers a domain name (say example.com) with a domain name provider (like GoDaddy or Namecheap), he gets to use a control panel provided by the registrar.
 Using this control panel, he would have to point his domain to his web servers which might be hosted elsewhere.
 Now whenever an Internet user types “example.com”, the domain name “example.com” is resolved to the target web server and the web page is displayed.

 How the Domain names are Hijacked?